Leman Street railway station: History

+Passenger service east of Stepney on the Blackwall line ceased on 4 May 1926.
 In 1935 the area was re-signalled with the mechanical semaphore signals being replaced by colour light signalling.
 The signal box at Leman Street closed on 14 April 1935 with control passing to a new signal box at Fenchurch Street.
+The area was destroyed by bombing during the The Blitz and the station was damaged.
+It was closed permanently on 7 July 1941.